arras-energy/gridlabd-old/docs/GLM/Macro/Start.md

 # Description

-The `#start` macro run `<command>` in the background and immediately return.
+The `#start` macro runs `<command>` in the background and immediately returns.
 A zero exit code indicates that the process was started ok.
 A non-zero exit code will cause the GLM load to fail.

 # Examples